 Some states ostensibly impose no restrictions at all upon parents' choice of names.
-For example, under Kentucky statutory law, the child's surname is "any name chosen by the parents."
+For example, under Kentucky statutory law, the

+But see Jennifer 8.
+Lee, Yes, 8 Is My Middle Name, Boston Globe, Aug.
+8, 1996 child's surname is "any name chosen by the parents."
 A Kentucky official has stated that the mother can give her child "any name she wishes."
 In response to e-mail inquiries, state officials in Delaware, Maryland, and Montana all asserted that their states imposed no restrictions on parents' choice of names.65 A Washington statute states that an unmarried mother may "give any surname she so desires to her child."
 There is no similar statutory language with respect to married parents or with respect to first names.
 South Carolina formerly required that every child be given the surname of the father; now, however, a state official asserts that the state "does allow a mother to name her child without any restrictions."

 Yet one wonders if these statements are literally true.
-It seems unlikely that state officials would passively accept an expletive, a 700-letter name, or a name written entirely in Greek characters.
+It seems unlikely that state officials would passively accept an expletive, a 700letter name, or a name written entirely in Greek characters.
 Put to the acid test, these general statements about parents' unfettered ability to select a name may well prove unreliable.